-- The PHA must analyze all data (UIV data, third party verification and other documents/information provided by the family) and attempt to resolve the income discrepancy. - The PHA will use the most current verified income data (and historical income data if appropriate) to calculate annual income.
+- income, such as in the sources of seasonal employment, unstable working hours, and suspected fraud. - The PHA must analyze all data (UIV data, third party verification and other documents/information provided by the family) and attempt to resolve the income discrepancy. - The PHA will use the most current verified income data (and historical income data if appropriate) to calculate annual income.